8 Important Pre-Marriage Counseling Questions

 Cell phones and the internet have made it easy for anyone to make a few clicks and be instantly connected with someone else.
 Pornography also has different channels of enticing many others, for example: collect calls with random call girls, strip clubs, movies, magazines, TikTok, apps, games, etc. Porn is not just on the internet, it is everywhere.

 Unfortunately, this industry takes no prisoners and makes a fortune while at it.
 The porn industry is ruining marriages, getting professionals fired, hurting families’ finances, and destroying people’s faith.
-To discover what can we do about it we must understand why it is so powerful.
+To discover what we can do about it, we must understand why it is so powerful.
+Newport Beach Christian Counseling can provide the support needed to help individuals and families address the challenges of addiction and restore health to relationships and faith.

 First, it involves other people.
 The truest form of intimacy is to be completely naked with someone else and spend time with them.
 Being naked with someone is the greatest form of invitation to connect with them and it produces chemicals in our bodies that create an emotional high.